rexdf/CommandTrayHost/README.md

             // Optional
-            "require_admin":false, // to run as administrator, problems keywords: User Interface Privilege Isolation "start_show":false, // whether to show when start process },
+            "require_admin":false, // to run as administrator, problems keywords: User Interface Privilege Isolation "start_show":false, // whether to show when start process "ignore_all":false, // whether to ignore operation to disable/enable all },
         {
             "name":"kcptun 1081 8.8.8.1:12346",